Assessment

 Why Do These Misconceptions Persist?

 Queue digitization represents one of the last strongholds of resistance in the digital transformation of small and medium businesses.
-Weird when you think about it.
-These companies have massively adopted digital cash registers, social media, and even e-commerce.
+Paradoxical when you think about it — these companies have massively adopted digital cash registers, social media, and even e-commerce.
 But wait management?
 Surprisingly analog.

-By the way, according to Forrester Research, 75% of consumers consider waiting time as the most frustrating part of the customer experience.
-Yet this pain remains largely underestimated by small business owners.
+What customers tell us is that this pain remains largely underestimated by small business owners.
 They perceive it as an inherent fatality of high traffic.
-This perception fuels persistent myths that slow the adoption of proven solutions.
+This perception fuels persistent myths that slow the adoption of proven solutions in the field.

-This complete guide deconstructs these misconceptions by relying on measurable facts and concrete experience feedback.
+This complete guide deconstructs these misconceptions by relying on measurable facts and experience feedback we collect day-to-day.
 Behind each myth often lies a legitimate concern that deserves a factual response.

 The digital transformation of customer experience has accelerated exponentially since 2020.
 Small businesses that embrace virtual queue solutions position themselves at the forefront of this evolution, transforming a traditional pain point into a competitive advantage.